shawnmckinney/LdapEntityManager/PROPOSAL.md

   - mail
 ```

-- The left side represents logical and right side is physical names of the attributes.
+- The left side contains the logical attr name and the right side is the physical name of the attribute.
-- Lists are declared with YAML syntax rules.
-Single element lists declared in the model will map to multival attrs.
-Lists > 1 will be composed of multiple attrs.
+- Lists are declared using YAML syntax rules.
+- Single element lists declared in the model will map to multival attrs.
+- Lists with more than one element will be composed of multiple attrs.

 ### Sample User Entity